alarmfox/xrpc/README.md

 ## Introduction
 A small (but very fun) project to explore RPC in C.
+The target of `xrpc` is to produce a `libxrpc` which users can be use in their own projects.
 The goal is to explore and compare different implementations: from raw TCP sockets to RDMA.

 ## Usage (server only)